 That doesn’t mean you should sit too rigidly though.
 In the essay Fuken Zazengi, Dogen explains that posture is important for mindset but that this is only one part of meditation.

 2: Check For Stability

-You can get that same level of stability in other positions.
-Whether you’re in a chair, on a cushion or pillow, you can feel that level of stability when you sit properly.
+Whether you’re in a chair, cushion or pillow, you can feel that level of stability when you sit correctly.

-So ask yourself when you are sitting meditating: Do you feel stability?
+When sitting to meditate, ask yourself: Do you feel stable?
 It should be a kind of grounding stability that creates solidity in your body.

 3: Tune-In To Your Mind